 Liberty is a non-selective, non-residual, water soluble postemergence herbicide.
-Liberty provides rapid burndown after application.
-Controls many annual grasses and broadleaf weeds.
-Top growth on perennials will be controlled.
+Liberty provides rapid activity on weeds after application.
+Controls many broadleaf weeds and some annual grasses.
+Provides suppression of perennial weeds.

 Slight discoloration of canola may be visible after application and will not influence crop growth, maturity, or yield.
 Weeds that emerge after application will not be controlled.
 Sequential postemergence applications can be made 10 to 14 days apart.
 Do not make more than 2 applications of glufosinate per growing season.
 Rainfast in 4 hours after application.
 Minimum carrier is 15 gpa water for ground application or 10 gpa for aerial application.
 Must be applied with AMS at 1.5-3 lb/A (check individual label).
 Do not add surfactants or crop oil.
 Anti-foam or drift agents may be added if needed.